What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 If an acquirer does not obtain full control of a target company, what rights do minority shareholders enjoy?

-- Minority shareholders have some rights conferred by Companies Law and the Articles of Association of the company which include, inter alia, the right of shareholders who hold at least 5% of the company’s share-capital to request the suspension of the general assembly’s resolutions, noting that such request should have solid and serious grounds as such, said resolutions should be detrimental to those minority shareholders or should have been issued for the benefit of a certain class of shareholders or to bring personal benefit to the members of the board or others.
+Unless higher percentages and additional rights are agreed otherwise in any existing definitive agreements between the acquirer and minority shareholders, the minority shareholders enjoy some rights that are vested to them by the Companies Law and company’s articles of association including the right of shareholders who hold at least 5% of the company’s share capital to request the suspension of the general assembly’s resolutions, noting that such request should have solid and valid grounds, such as that the resolutions should be harmful to the minority shareholders or were issued for the benefit of a certain group of shareholders or for the personal benefit of board members or other parties.

-- shareholders holding 5% are entitled to cause the board of directors to call the OGM to convene and include items to the agenda of the meeting.
+Minority shareholders holding 5% of the share capital of a company are entitled to cause the board of directors to call an ordinary general assembly meeting to convene and include specific items on the agenda of the meeting.

-- shareholders holding 10% are entitled to cause the board of directors to call the EGM to convene and include items to the agenda of the meeting.
+Minority shareholders holding 10% of the share capital of a company are entitled to cause the board of directors to call an extraordinary general assembly to convene and include specific items on the agenda of the meeting.

 Is a mechanism available to compulsorily acquire minority stakes?